klvoje/evoTS/cran-comments.md

 ## R CMD check results
 0 errors v | 0 warnings v | 0 notes v

-This is a new submission

-The word "evoTS" is the name of the package and is not a misspelled word.
-The word "Phenotypic" is a term used within the field of biology and is not a misspelled word.
-The word "univariate" is a term commonly used in statistics and is not a misspelled word.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package